SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 #### Step 1: Define your security data goals

-Determine what data you need to analyze.
-Data may come from your security detection tools, network devices, applications, servers, and endpoints.
-For example, collecting data on user activity and access logs is a great place to start if you’re concerned about insider threats.
+Determine what data you need to analyze by considering your use case.
+Data may come from your security detection tools, network devices, applications, servers, and endpoints, but what data addresses your biggest concerns?
+For example, if you’re concerned about insider threats, collecting data on user activity and access logs is a great place to start.

 #### Step 2: Choose a data lake solution